luizbossoi/windows-audio-switcher-standalone/README.md

 ## How to use
-You can find two .EXE files inside /bin/ folder, you have to open 'WindowsAudioSwitcher.exe'.

-The other .EXE named EndPointController.exe is an additional software to make this audio switcher work.
-After opening "WindowsAudioSwitcher.exe", select your default ouput audio.

-After that, open the process you want to make it switch, for example, open PUBG Lite, or another software you wish.
+Open the process you want to make it switch, for example, open PUBG Lite, or another software you wish.
 Once opened, click on the "+" button, find your process in the list, select your preferred audio device to switch and save!
 That's it.

 ## How does it work?
 When you start to use the specified process (on foreground), this software will get this information and switch the default audio output for you.